Admissions Requirements by Discipline

 - A chair will be provided, if any other props needed, it must be brought with you.

 Students studying Visual Arts will learn the elements of art and visual design.
-Students may take courses in drawing, painting, community art, 3D design, ceramics, fashion, printmaking, photography, and art history.
+Students may take courses in drawing, painting, community art, 3D design, ceramics, fashion, printmaking, photography, and AP Art History.
 Students are encouraged to emphasize their creativity, perspective, and imagination through original pieces.

 - All students will draw a still life at auditions and should have a portfolio of work.